RomzD/road-rash-3-autosplitter/README.md

 #v2(updated 06.05.21) Counts proper ingame time.
 UPD from 06.05.21 - fixed "small game time" bug

-#Due to a lot of redundant 'm pretty shure code can be refactored in 20-30 lines.
+#Due to a lot of redundant conversions i'm pretty shure code can be refactored in 20-30 lines.
 If you're able to do so, please feel free to commit better code.